New York Property Tax Appeals — The Complete Guide

 💡 Onondaga assessment-cycle variation.
 Some Onondaga municipalities reassess annually under the state's uniform assessment standard; others have multi-year cycles.
 Recent buyers in long-stale-revaluation areas often have unequal-assessment cases worth investigating against the published equalization rate.

-Albany County · pop.
+Albany County (Albany) · pop.
 318K · Capital region · state government concentration

 Population: ~318,000